Leveling The Field

 You have the right to a safe and equitable workplace

 While South Carolina employers have the ultimate decision-making power when it comes to hiring and firing, it must be done according to the law.
-If you’ve been terminated because you blew the whistle on illegal practices in the company, or because you complained about unlawful treatment at work, or on the basis of race, sex, or disability – or for any other unlawful reason – the employment law attorneys at The Noble Law can help you protect your rights and get your career and your reputation back on track.
+If you’ve been terminated because you blew the whistle on illegal practices in the company, or because you complained about unfair treatment at work, or because of your race, sex, or disability – or for any other unlawful reason – the employment law attorneys at The Noble Law may be able to help you protect your rights and get your career and your reputation back on track.

-If you’ve been wrongfully terminated in South Carolina, a Charleston wrongful termination attorney at The Noble Law is ready to listen.
+If you’ve been wrongfully terminated in South Carolina, a Mount Pleasant wrongful termination attorney at The Noble Law is ready to listen.
 We’ll review your case and identify the specific remedies to bring about a fair resolution on your behalf.

 Wrongful Termination Defined